jayden-chan/puggies/docs/Configuration.md

 Whether to print verbose debug information in the logs.
 If you are having an issue with the software and need to debug, it's a good idea to enable this.

+### `PUGGIES_SHOW_LOGIN_BUTTON`
+**Type**: Boolean

+**Default**: `true`

+Whether or not to show the Login button on the frontend.
+This option will not prevent users from logging in if set to false.
+Users will still be able to log in by navigating to the `/login` URL.

+This is just a small tweak to help reduce the visibility of the login feature and limit the number of failed login attempts for publicly hosted instances.

 ### `PUGGIES_ASSETS_PATH`
 **Type**: String